42mandychen/42mandychen.github.io/resume.md

 ---
 # Resume

-This is a rendered Markdown version of my resume.
+This is my full resume.

-There is also the [short pdf version]({{ site.url }}/files/MandyChen-Resume.pdf), and the [Markdown version's source file](https://github.com/42mandychen/42mandychen.github.io/blob/master/resume.md).
+There is also the [short pdf version]({{ site.url }}/files/MandyChen-Resume.pdf), and the [Markdown source file](https://github.com/42mandychen/42mandychen.github.io/blob/master/resume.md).

 # Mandy Chen

-Vancouver, BC, Canada
+Vancouver, Canada • Willing to relocate in May 2018

 (604) 720-9386 • [mandychen@alumni.ubc.ca](mailto:mandychen@alumni.ubc.ca)